What is a minor fault?

 Minor Fault – Chip/Crack

-A minor fault device with additional info – “Chip/Crack” is a fully working device that has a Minor chip on the front, back, frame or on the camera.
-The size of the chip/crack can be no bigger than the White Part of your fingernail (max 2mm x 10mm in size) .
+A minor fault device with the additional info “Chip/Crack” is a fully working device that has a minor chip on the front, back, frame or on the camera.
+The size of the chip/crack can be no bigger than the white part of your fingernail (max 2mm x 10mm in size).
 If the Chip/Crack is any larger, the unit is Grade D.

 Here are some picture comparisons, so you get a better idea of what is allowed.